Five members of family killed as car rams into truck | Business

 Five members of family killed as car rams into truck

-Five members of a family were killed and two others injured when their car rammed into a truck here on Thursday, police said.The incident took at Puraina crossing when the family was going to Jharkhand from Lucknow.
-The driver lost control over the vehicle and it rammed into a container from the rear side, they said.The family members were trapped in the car after the accident.
+Five members of a family were killed and two others injured when a car rammed into a truck here on Thursday, police said.The incident took at around 5.30 am at Puraina crossing when the family was going to Jharkhand from Lucknow.

 - Country: